If you’ve already begun your entrepreneurial journey, odds are you have the passion, goals, and planning needed to get your business off the ground.

 How to register a domain

-Before you can purchase a domain, you first need to check if the domain name you want is available.
+Before you can purchase any business domain names, you first need to check if the name you want is available.
 You can’t register a name that matches another that’s already been registered.

-To do this, you can use any a domain name checking tool that’s freely available on the internet.
-Domain registrars and web host providers will usually provide some form of free tool for this also.
+To do this, you can use any domain name checking tool that’s freely available on the internet.
+Domain registrars or a web hosting company will usually provide some form of free tool for this.

-Simply type in your chosen name along with the domain extension that you want to use e.g – .com or .org. you’ll be informed if the name is already registered.
+Simply type in your chosen name along with the extension that you want to use e.g. .com or .org. you’ll be informed if the name is already registered.

 Most of these tools will provide similar alternatives to the name you want so you may be able to secure something with a few adjustments or a different extension.

-A lot of companies are attracted to using non-specific domain names (travel.com or fashion.com) but you should definitely avoid these.
+A lot of companies are attracted to using a non-specific domain name for business (travel.com or fashion.com) but you should avoid these.
 It’s expensive, indistinguishable and it’s hard to build a brand around a single word.

 The single word might describe the industry you’re in, but customers are looking to buy from a brand, not a generic site.
 Additionally, Google and other search engines show preference to branded domain names over generic sites.

-In addition, with a generic name like ‘coachingandleadership’ you’re going to struggle with your on SEO and you’ll have to spend a lot of money to improve it.
+In addition, with a generic name like ‘coachingandleadership,’ you’re going to struggle with your SEO and you’ll have to spend a lot of money to improve it.

-Something to consider is using your geographic location in your domain name, for example ‘sydneybookkeeping’ or ‘adelaidetailors’.
-These are great for SEO since most online customers are search for businesses that are closes to them.
+Something to consider is using your geographic location in your domain name, for example, ‘sydneybookkeeping’ or ‘adelaidetailors’.
+These are great for SEO since most online customers are searching for businesses that close to them.

-Remember, your domain name should be easy to type and easy to remember, but you need to strike the right balance in order to make your domain name work for you.
+Remember, your domain name should be easy to type and easy to remember, but you need to strike the right balance to make your domain name work for you.

-In your race to register your desired domain name before someone else grabs it, you might feel the need to use alternative spellings or punctuation marks in order to claim a certain name.
+In your race to register your desired domain name before someone else grabs it, you might feel the need to use alternative spellings or punctuation marks to claim a certain name.

-For example, removing vowels in words ‘ngine’ instead engine, while it might seem creative at first, this can often lead to customers not remembering how to spell it, and having a hard time searching for your website.
-You don’t want your website name to be so overcomplicated that is gets lost.
+For example, removing vowels in the words ‘ngine’ instead engine, while it might seem creative at first, this can often lead to customers not remembering how to spell it, and having a hard time searching for your web address.
+You don’t want your website name to be so overcomplicated that it gets lost.

-However if you are operating mostly in your own region, it’s better for you to get a geographic extension, e.g. .com.au along with the .com if you have global aspirations.
+However, if you are operating mostly in your region, you should get a geographic extension, e.g. .com.au along with the .com if you have global aspirations.